camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-user-operation-log-query.html.md

   </tr>
   <tr>
     <td>sortBy</td>
     <td>Sort the results by a given criterion.
-At the moment the query only supports a sorting based on the <code>timestamp</code>.
+At the moment the query only supports sorting based on the <code>timestamp</code>.
   </tr>
   <tr>
     <td>sortOrder</td>